gamroyan/cse151a-group-project/README.md

 *Please use the above link to access the final project notebook.*

-This project explores the [Wykonos Movies Dataset](https://huggingface.co/datasets/wykonos/movies) to perform data preprocessing and predictive modeling.
-We focus on analyzing attributes like genre, runtime, budget, revenue, popularity, and vote averages to build models that predict movie performance.

 ## 1  Introduction
 Have you ever sat down to watch a movie and struggled to decide which one might actually be worth your time?
 This everyday dilemma reflects a much larger challenge in the film industry: predicting which movies will perform well and resonate with audiences.
 That's why we chose to use the [Wykonos Movies Dataset](https://huggingface.co/datasets/wykonos/movies) to develop a predictive model that predicts movie performance based on 20 attributes that ranged from financial measures like budget and revenue to cultural markers like genre and runtime.
 With over 700k movies in this dataset, the variety of films mirrors the real-world diversity of the film industry.